A Critical Centre-Stable Manifold for Schroedinger's Equation in R^3: Introduction

-In \cite{schlag}, Schlag extended the method of modulation to the $L^2$-supercritical case and proved that in the neighborhood of each soliton there exists a codimension-one Lipschitz submanifold of $H^{1}(\set R^3) \cap W^{1,1}(\set R^3)$ such that initial data on the submanifold lead to global $H^1 \cap W^{1, \infty}$ solutions to (\ref{NLS}), which decompose into a moving soliton and a dispersive term.
+In \cite{schlag}, Schlag extended the method of modulation to the $L^2$-supercritical case.
+He proved that locally around each ground-state soliton there exists a codimension-one Lipschitz submanifold of $H^{1}(\R^3) \cap W^{1,1}(\R^3)$ of initial data that lead to global $H^1 \cap W^{1, \infty}$ solutions to (\ref{NLS}).
+These solutions decompose into a moving soliton and a dispersive term.

-\cite{bec} showed that for initial data in $\Sigma = \langle x \rangle^{-1} L^2\cap H^{1}$, on a codimension one local Lipschitz manifold, there exists a global solution to (\ref{NLS}) in the same space $\Sigma$.
-Furthermore, the manifold is identified as the centre-stable manifold for the equation in the space $\Sigma$ (in particular, the solution stays on the manifold for some positive finite time).
+\cite{bec} showed that, for initial data on a codimension-one local Lipschitz manifold in $\Sigma = \langle x \rangle^{-1} L^2\cap H^{1}$ , there exists a global solution to (\ref{NLS}) in the same space $\Sigma$.
+Furthermore, the manifold is identified as the centre-stable manifold for (\ref{NLS}) within $\Sigma$.
+In particular, the solution stays on the manifold for some positive finite time.